 |Fruit cocktail 936 g||432grams : ₱50.35 - ₱56.45

 Christmas is one of the most awaited occasions of the year for us Filipinos.
 We do the best that we can to stick to our tradition and serve the most festive dishes on our menu to usher in the most awaited day of the holiday – Christmas!

-While not everything on this menu may make it to your table, it’s safe to say that we put a lot of effort into preparing for Noche Buena.
+Not everything on this menu may make it to your table, but it’s safe to say that we put a lot of effort into preparing for Noche Buena.
 Whether it’s with a sizable lechon on the table or not, it will still cost us a lot of money.

 Depending on how big your preparation is and which items you’ll be including in your Noche Buena menu, this may or may not provide you a good enough estimate of the actual overall cost.
 However, it will serve as a good price reference for each of the items mentioned.

 To break it down, here’s how much a typical Noche Buena feast might cost you!

 |Ham de bola||₱299 - ₱1,025|